tim-schilling/deps/final/0010-new-governance.rst

   fix a security issue being handled under Django's security process.

-In the event that the Technical Board feels the Django Security Team has used the above powers inappropriately, the Technical Board MAY appeal to the DSF Board to mediate the issue.
-Any member of the DSF Board who is also a member of the Django Security Team or of the Technical Board MUST abstain from participation in the DSF Board's decision-making in such mediation.
-The decision of the DSF Board in the dispute SHALL be binding on both the Technical Board and the Django Security Team.
+In the event that the Technical Board feels the Django Security Team has used the above powers inappropriately, the Technical Board may appeal to the DSF Board to mediate the issue.
+Any member of the DSF Board who is also a member of the Django Security Team or of the Technical Board will abstain from participation in the DSF Board's decision-making in such mediation.
+The decision of the DSF Board in the dispute will be binding on both the Technical Board and the Django Security Team.